learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

 ### Individual Instructions

-* Now that you have the repo, you'll want to get into it.
-  * Remember [cd](http://linux.about.com/od/commands/a/Example-Uses-Of-The-Command-Cd.htm)?
-When you type `pwd` into your terminal and the last part of the text that gets returned is `deploy-on-day-1...` you're in the right place.
-  * **NOTE In all the hypothetical examples, we're writing a profile for Zoe Perez.**
+Now that you have the repo, you'll want to get into it.
+Remember [cd](http://linux.about.com/od/commands/a/Example-Uses-Of-The-Command-Cd.htm)?
+When you type `pwd` into your terminal and the last part of the text that gets returned is `deploy-on-day-1...` you're in the right place. **NOTE In all the hypothetical examples, we're writing a profile for Zoe Perez.**

-* Take a look at `index.html` and `students/student_name.html` in the browser.
-  * You can do this many ways but one is by opening finder and right clicking on index.html, for example.
+Take a look at `index.html` and `students/student_name.html` in the browser.
+You can do this many ways but one is by opening finder and right clicking on index.html.
 Then click on "Open with" then the name of your favorite browser.

+#### Make a New Branch

 * From the root directory, [checkout a new branch](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging#Basic-Branching).
 This new branch's name should be the name of the student whose profile you're going to create.
   * For instance, the branch would be titled `zoe-perez`.